tkych/donuts/README.markdown

 How to use donuts is easy.
 <> creates a node.
 -> puts an edge between two nodes.
-And && makes a graph by bundling the nodes and edges (and graphs).
+And && makes a graph by bundling the nodes, edges and graphs.
 $$ outputs an image of a graph.